Stephane Morera

 You don't need a 12-point strategy.
 Start here:

-- Keep doing what's working in SEO — don't abandon it
+1. Keep doing what's working in SEO.
+Don't abandon it.

-- Add FAQ sections to your key service pages
+3. Add FAQ sections to your key service pages.
+Use the exact questions your customers already ask.

-- Implement JSON-LD schema markup on your site (Organization, Service, FAQ)
+4. Implement JSON-LD schema markup on your site (Organization, Service, FAQ, LocalBusiness).

-- Claim and complete your business profiles on platforms AI systems draw from
+5. Claim and complete your business profiles on platforms AI systems draw from: Google Business Profile, Bing Places, industry directories, review sites.

-If you're not sure how much of this you've actually covered, that's a real problem — because the gaps are usually invisible until you're losing leads to a competitor who figured it out first.
+If you're not sure how much of this you've actually covered, that's a real problem.
+The gaps are usually invisible until you're losing leads to a competitor who figured it out first.

 The bottom line

 SEO gets you on page one.
 AEO gets you into the answer.
-Both matter, and they're more compatible than most people realize.
+GEO gets you cited across the generative ecosystem.
+All three matter, and they're more compatible than most people realize.

 The businesses that treat these as separate strategies will spend twice as much.
-The ones that build an integrated approach — optimizing for traditional search and AI search at the same time — will capture more visibility with less effort over time.
+The ones that build an integrated approach, optimizing for traditional search, AI search, and generative AI at the same time, will capture more visibility with less effort over time.

 We help small businesses build that integrated approach.
-See how our AEO service works, or take the free AI Readiness Audit to see exactly where your business stands today.
+See how our Answer Engine Optimization service works, or take the free AI Readiness Audit to see exactly where your business stands today.